 The Calibration Residual (Ri) is defined as the difference between the calculated results (Xcal) and the observed results (Xobs) at selected data points (as shown in the following equation):

-The Maximum and the Minimum residuals at the selected observation points are also reported.
+The absolute value maximum and minimum residuals at the selected observation points are also reported.

 The Residual Mean is a measure of the average Residual value defined by the equation: